 Glen Canyon Dam on the Colorado River was completed in 1963.
-It creates Lake Powell, which ebbs and flows depending on upstream precipitation.
+It created Lake Powell, which ebbs and flows depending on upstream precipitation.
 Lately, it’s been more ebb.

 Glen Canyon National Recreation Area encompasses Lake Powell and is visited by more than 2 million people per year.

 Since 2000, the Colorado River Basin has been in an extended drought.
-In over 100 years of record keeping, the basin has had its lowest 16-year period of inflow from rain and snowmelt.
-During 2000–2015, the inflow of water into Lake Powell was above average in only 3 years.
-As a result, Lake Powell was at less than half of capacity in 2015.
+During the period 2000–2018, the inflow of water into Lake Powell was above average in only 4 years.
+As a result, Lake Powell was at less than half capacity in January 2019.

 Droughts combined with a rising population means water sustainability will only become more of a challenge.
 In addition, hydropower capacity at Glen Canyon Dam could be reduced.
 Severe droughts are a regular part of the climate variability in this region; however, droughts are expected to become more severe in the future.

 Drought combined with water withdrawals has caused a drop in the lake’s water level.
 The reservoir finished filling in 1980.
 The highest water level recorded was in July 1983.
 The lowest was in October 2004.
-As of January 2016, the lake’s level is down about 100 feet from its high mark.
+As of January 2019, the lake’s level is down over 100 feet from its high mark.

 On the chart, the numbers on the left indicate feet above sea level for the lake’s water level.
 A water level of 3,700 feet is the reservoir at full capacity.

 Source: U.S. Bureau of Reclamation.